urbae/urbae.github.io/_posts/2018-11-15-all-of-the-love.md

 tags: [quote]
 ---

-<q>All of the love you have given to the wrong people it will find its way back to you. — Anon</q>
+<q>All of the love you have given to the wrong people it will find its way back to you.</q>  — Anon